How to Lower Your Weed Tolerance: A Fool-Proof Guide

 Reduce the Amount You Consume

 If you're wondering how to lower your weed tolerance without taking a break, you can reduce the amount you consume.
-This may be the best course of action for medical marijuana patients who don’t have the luxury of abstaining entirely from cannabis use.
+This may be the best course of action for medical cannabis patients who don’t have the luxury of abstaining entirely from cannabis use.

 Instead of smoking a full preroll at the end of the day, you might only take a couple of hits from a bowl.
 You could even try microdosing

 Similarly, you can reduce the frequency with which you smoke.
-If you normally consume cannabis several times a day, try switching to once every day or two.
+If you usually consume cannabis several times a day, try switching to once every day or two.
 One easy way to make this work is to use a one-hitter or chillum that only allows for small amounts of weed.

-Try Marijuana With a Higher CBD-to-THC Ratio
+Try Cannabis With a Higher CBD-to-THC Ratio

 Switch Cannabis Strains